Home

 Canine Skin Cancer Symptoms

 Like humans, areas where your dog has thin hair or no hair (the belly) can get sunburns that could turn into skin cancer.
-Ask your veterinarian to recommend a sun tan lotion if you dog gets too much sun.
+Ask your veterinarian to recommend a suntan lotion if your dog gets too much sun.

 Types of Canine Skin Cancer